Keeler-Spear/Mathematics/README.md

 # Motivations

   My desire to create this project was driven by three factors.
 First, I did so to deepen my knowledge of numerical analysis and to apply the theory I learned.
 In parallel with my work on this project, I took Numerical Analysis I, in which I learned to derive numerical methods and evaluate their accuracy/error, efficiency/convergence, and stability; however, it did not heavily emphasize the coding implementation of the methods taught.
 Therefore, I explored this aspect of numerical analysis on my own time by creating this project.
 Second, I made this project as a tool.
-Whenever I mess around with circuits and attempt to analyze them, linear algebra operations consume much of my time.
-By using my code, I can analyze circuits instantly (once they have been translated into a math problem).
-While other software exists, such as MATLAB, it is often expensive, cumbersome, and slow (at least on my machine), therefore I created my own tool.
+Whenever I mess around with dynamic systems and attempt to analyze them, computations consume much of my time.
+By using my code, I can analyze these systems instantly (once they have been translated into a math problem).
+While other software exists, such as MATLAB, it is often expensive, cumbersome, and slow (at least on my machine); therefore, I created my own tool.
 Third, I made this project for fun.
 I find engineering and design enjoyable, so making this project provided me the opportunity to learn while having a blast.
 For these three reasons, I made this project.

+  In 2025, once most of the foundation for this project was completed, I took a numerical differential equations course in addition to a computational physics course.
+I used this library as a base for these classes, implementing many of the relevant numerical methods here.

 # Constraints